Yogsther/mini-rumble/README.md

 ![Version image: v.
 1. 9.
 12](https://i.imgur.com/rLiOkMO.jpg)

-- Major updates: These are the biggest updates and will only occur rairly when a major change or feature is made / added.
+- Major updates: These are the biggest updates and will only occur rarely when a major change or feature is made / added.
 - Minor updates: Minor updates are manually made when new mini-games is added or bigger changes are made.
 - Hotfix updates: This number represents the amount of commits made since the last Minor update.
-This is automaticly updated.
+This is automatically updated.

 Mini games are located in the minigames folder.
 Each mini-game is stored in it's own variable, in it's own file.